SamLeeBYU/Elections/Readme.md

 # Introduction

-In this paper I use econometric methods to analyze the net effect of electing more women in national legislatures in African and Arab nations has on yearly $CO_2$ emissions per capita.
+In this paper I use econometric methods to analyze the net effect of electing more women in national legislatures in African and Arab nations on yearly $CO_2$ emissions per capita.

 # Data